Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 If $G=G^*$ is unramified and $K$ is the hyperspecial subgroup determined by $t$, then

 \item Let $P\subset G$ be a rational parabolic subgroup and $M$ its Levi quotient.
 The functor $\frakA_M$ and $\frakA_G$ should also be compatible with parabolic induction in the representation side and spectral parabolic induction from Proposition \ref{P: spec Eis}. \end{enumerate} \end{conjecture} We will discuss how the functor $\frakA_G$ depends on the choice of $t\in \TS_G$ below.
-But let us first make Part \eqref{Conj: coh sheaf-3} of the conjecture more explicit in some cases. \begin{ex} Assume that $G=G^*$ and is tamely ramified and $\beta=0$.
+But let us first make Part \eqref{Conj: coh sheaf-3} of the conjecture more explicit in some cases. \begin{example} Assume that $G=G^*$ and is tamely ramified and $\beta=0$.
 We take $\ga=0\in \xch(Z_{\hat{G}}^{I_F})$ so $\la_{\ga}=0$ and $w_{\ga}=1$.
 In this case Part \eqref{Conj: coh sheaf-3} of the conjecture says that

 which is consistent with Conjecture \ref{C: REnd of Spr}.
-In addition, the expected commutative diagrams in Conjecture \ref{C: REnd of Spr} are also consistent with Part \eqref{Conj: coh sheaf-1/2}. \end{ex} \begin{ex} Let $G=D^\times/F^\times$, where $D$ is a degree $n$ central division algebra over $F$ of invariant $1/n$.
+In addition, the expected commutative diagrams in Conjecture \ref{C: REnd of Spr} are also consistent with Part \eqref{Conj: coh sheaf-1/2}. \end{example} \begin{example} Let $G=D^\times/F^\times$, where $D$ is a degree $n$ central division algebra over $F$ of invariant $1/n$.
 Then $G$ is an inner form of $\PGL_n$ so $\hat{G}=\SL_n$.
 Note that

 Let $w=(12\cdots n)\in W=S_n$ be the cyclic permutation.
 Let $\omega_i: \hat{T}\to \bG_m$ be the $i$th fundamental weight $\hat{T}$.
 Then